Ramoji/OnTheMap/README.md

 # OnTheMap
 This iOS 8 Swift app uses Udacity login REST api and Parse REST api to acquire a list of student location metadata and display it on a map.

+## Reviewer Comments
+* "Exceeds Specification"
+* "Your shaking text fields are amazing!"
+* "Amazing Job!
+There's also a custom in app web browser using a web view"
+* "Awesome!
+Not only the activity indicator displays during geocoding and stops when geocoding has finished but also the view is greyed during geocoding!!"

 ## Implementation Highlights

 * MVC design pattern with strict separation between model and view.